 " I have always possessed a strong passion for art.
 During my childhood, I was never like the other kids in that I found myself creating stories and drawing instead of playing video games or eating bugs.
 This mental divide between my interests and others was socially challenging for me and I had a difficult time finding people with whom I could connect.
 To combat the social awkwardness and anxiety I felt in a lot of situations, I began carrying a sketchbook around with me wherever I went.
 I discovered that I could accurately convey thoughts and ideas I had onto paper more effectively than I could with words.
 Over time, my sketchbook transformed from a shield I hid behind to a stage from which I can communicate.
 Once my mind was set on the endless potential that painting has to offer, it engulfed me like a wildfire.
 It has become an extension of who I am.
 When I am not painting, I study artists I admire, from the Renaissance master Caravaggio to current world class artists like Conor Walton and Daniel Graves.

 The chiaroscuro technique best resonates with me because I see it as moody, contrasting, and bold.
 I use this to portray internal conflicts and narratives through both the figures and their surrounding environment.
 By using oil paint with walnut oil as a medium and mineral spirits as thinner, I am able to achieve great detail and smoothness that is enhanced by the qualities of Belgian linen.

 Seeking to convey my unique perspective on reality, I start a painting by first sketching out my idea with no outside source whatsoever because I do not want to be initially influenced by anything outside of my own experience and perspective.
 After I have solidified an idea that I feel is worthy of being painted, I begin drawing in Photoshop developing the composition of the piece or working solely from live models.
-I paint by adding layer after layer to create a rendered painting that can take months to complete in order to realize my personal vision. "
+I paint by adding layer after layer to create a rendered painting that realizes my personal vision. "